Rudy Lai

 1 updates

-Ford ended its investment in Argo AI, resulting in a $2.7 billion loss; competitors like GM planned more focused autonomous operations.
+Ford ended its $2.7 billion investment in Argo AI, signaling a strategic pivot in its autonomous driving investments despite competitors like GM continuing.

 2023 Q4: no updates